-- they adversely affect supply mix by causing Registrant to rely on more expensive purchased water - they adversely affect operating costs - they may result in an increase in capital expenditures for building pipelines to connect to alternative sources of supplies and reservoirs and other facilities to conserve or reclaim water has previously reimbursed Registrant approximately \$4.5 million for costs associated with the cleanup of the groundwater supply for our Arden-Cordova System and for the increased costs of purchasing water and developing new sources of groundwater supply.
+- they adversely affect supply mix by causing Registrant to rely on more expensive purchased water - they adversely affect operating costs - they may result in an increase in capital expenditures for building pipelines to connect to alternative sources of supplies and reservoirs and other facilities to conserve or reclaim water cleanup of the groundwater supply for our Arden-Cordova System and for the increased costs of purchasing water and developing new sources of groundwater supply.
 On October 25, 1999, we sued the California Regional Water Quality Control Board (CRWQCB) alleging that it has willfully allowed portions of the Sacramento County Groundwater Basin to be injected with chemical pollution that is contaminating the underground water supply in our Rancho Cordova customer service area.
 In a separate lawsuit, also filed on October 25, 1999, we sued Aerojet General Corp. for causing the contamination.
 On March 22, 2000 Aerojet General Corp. filed a cross complaint against us for negligence and constituting a public nuisance.
 We cannot predict the outcome of these lawsuits but we will defend ourselves against these allegations.
-Two potentially responsible parties on matter relating to the clean-up and purchase of replacement water in the Charnock Basin located in the cities of Santa Monica and Culver City have previously reimbursed us for replacement water and certain legal and consulting expenses.
+Two potentially responsible parties on matters relating to the clean-up and purchase of replacement water in the Charnock Basin, located in the cities of Santa Monica and Culver City, have previously reimbursed us for replacement water and certain legal and consulting expenses.
 The Charnock Basin is in our Culver City customer service area.